-Education of HCPs is provided through seminars organized mostly by scientific organizations, like the Hellenic Diabetes Association and other relevant Associations.
+HCPs education is provided through seminars organized mostly by scientific organizations, like the Hellenic Diabetes Association and other relevant Associations.

-A "National Plan for the Prevention and Treatment of Diabetes and its Complications" was produced by the Hellenic Diabetes Association (HDA) and the National Diabetes Center (NDC), under the auspices of the Hellenic Ministry of Health, in 2012, but was never implemented in practice.
+A "National Plan for the Prevention and Treatment of Diabetes and its Complications" was produced by the HDA) and the National Diabetes Center (NDC), under the auspices of the Hellenic Ministry of Health, in 2012, but was never implemented in practice.

-Greece is using the guidelines issued annually by the Hellenic Diabetes Association (www.ede.gr).
-These guidelines cover primary prevention strategies, screening and diagnosis, healthcare pathways and management of all major forms of diabetes, diabetes-related complications, and structured education.
+The HDA guidelines cover primary prevention strategies, screening and diagnosis, healthcare pathways and management of all major forms of diabetes, diabetes-related complications, and structured education.
 There is no monitoring protocol in place, to assess the implementation of these guidelines.